This game is rated PEGI 16

 Easily dismissed as just another horror game, Alan Wake’s detailed environments and open geography create a world that is both full of foreboding and inviting to investigate.

+Additional in-game purchases are offered for items that enhance the experience.
 There are two additional chapters you can buy.
 "The Signal" and "The Writer" that add new narrative and challenges to the game.

 Thank you for using our resource, supported by AskAboutGames, ParentZone and PlayAbility Initiative.
 We are editorially independent, written by parents for parents, but welcome sponsorship, partnership and suggestions.
 Email our editor for details on these opportunities.